Badou90/1C-parser/README.md

         }
     }

 Then you can write your own code to parse your unique fields from xml file.
-Your custom mapper must extend one of three classes `CategoryMapper`, `ItemsMapper`, `ParamsMapper`:
+Your custom mapper must implement one of three interfaces `CategoryMapperInterface`, `ItemsMapperInterface`, `ParamsMapperInterface`:

-    class TestCategoryMapper extends CategoryMapper
+    class TestCategoryMapper implements CategoryMapperInterface
     {
         public function parse($data)
         {